-Our new Spring 2019 exhibit, Florida Calcite, will be open from February 21st through May 3rd, and features the personal collection of Thomas Scott, Ph.D., P.G., Assistant State Geologist Emeritus of the Florida Geological Survey.
-This small but remarkable display provides the university’s faculty, staff, students and the community with a unique opportunity to view uncommon specimens of calcite, Florida’s unofficial state mineral.
+Our Spring 2019 exhibit, Florida Calcite, was open from February 21 through May 3, 2019, and featured the personal collection of Thomas Scott, Ph.D., P.G., Assistant State Geologist Emeritus of the Florida Geological Survey.
+This small but remarkable display provided the university’s faculty, staff, students and the community with a unique opportunity to view uncommon specimens of calcite, Florida’s unofficial state mineral.
 Scott has collected from quarries, underwater caves and limestone seams during his four decades as a professional geologist.
 From cave pearls to crystal-filled fossils, these natural formations offer a rare perspective on the state’s geologic history.
 (Our Florida Formations exhibit tells the whole fascinating story of Florida's unique geology.)

-This is the first public exhibit of Dr. Scott’s collection and is a unique opportunity to see these beautiful and scientifically fascinating specimens, representing decades of research in Florida’s karst limestone terrain.
+This was the first public exhibit of Dr. Scott’s collection and was a unique opportunity to see these beautiful and scientifically fascinating specimens, representing decades of research in Florida’s karst limestone terrain.

 Tom Scott, Ph.D., P.G., Assistant State Geologist Emeritus, Florida Geological Survey; Tom Scott at Rucks' Pit, Okeechobee County